Courses for Data Analyst

 Snowflake Weekly Live Demo

-Learn how Snowflake has altered the landscape for cloud data warehousing and cloud analytics.
-Our weekly 30-minute demos feature product experts introducing key Snowflake features, explaining Snowflake's unique data warehousing architecture and answering live questions.
+Learn how Snowflake has altered the landscape for data cloud analytics.
+Our weekly 30-minute demos feature product experts introducing key Snowflake features, explaining Snowflake's unique architecture and answering live questions.